uiur/github-pr-release/README.md

 # github-pr-release
-Create a Pull Request release by using Github API.
+Create a release pull request by using Github API.
 In fact, this is a Node.js port of [git-pr-release]( https://github.com/motemen/git-pr-release).

 * No dependency on git.
 You can easily deploy it to Heroku etc.
 * Fast because it uses only Github API.